 If you are concerned that line management may be involved in the suspected fraud, you should report it to the next appropriate level, i.e. CEO or Director.
-Alternatively, at any stage in the process, you can contact the Director of Finance Admin, Personnel Head of Internal Audit or the CEO for advice.
+Alternatively, at any stage in the process, you can contact the Head of Internal Audit or the CEO for advice.